deepmodeling/dpgen/doc/init/init_surf.md

 The MACHINE configure file is optional.
 If this parameter exists, then the optimization tasks or MD tasks will be submitted automatically according to MACHINE.json.

-Basically `init_surf` can be devided into two parts , denoted as `stages` in `PARAM`:
+Basically `init_surf` can be divided into two parts , denoted as `stages` in `PARAM`:
 1. Build specific surface in folder `00.place_ele`
 2. Pertub and scale in folder `01.scale_pert`

 All stages must be **in order**.

-Following is an example for `PARAM`, which generates data from a typical structure hcp.
+Following is an example for `PARAM`, which generates data from a typical structure fcc.
 ```json
 {
   "stages": [